rl1987/trickster.dev/tricksterblog/content/post/jq-tool-and-language-for-json-processing.md

 Now it's time for a real-worldish example of using jq for data extraction.
 But first, let me show you a trick.
 Pretty much all Shopify stores that don't use custom frontend expose some APIs with product data.
 First, `/products.json` endpoint provides a product list.
-It acts as paginated PLP API with parameters `page` for page number (starting with 1) and `limit` for page size (can be up to 250).
+It acts as paginated Product List Page (PLP) API with parameters `page` for page number (starting with 1) and `limit` for page size (can be up to 250).
 See the following examples:

 * https://hypebeastbaltics.com/products.json
 * https://hypebeastbaltics.com/products.json?limit=10&page=1